Factsheets

 Behaviour

-There are lots of environments which can make our pets stressed.
-If you’re looking for extra support with your pet’s behaviour, do come and talk to us at one of our free 1-to-1 nurse clinics.
+Inevitably, there will be situations and triggers that will make our pets stressed.
 Click here to read up on cat specific stress issues.
 To assess your dog’s stress levels, and for advice on reducing stress for new puppies and relieving the impact of common canine stress triggers, click here .
-You can access further pet behaviour articles here.

 Bereavement support